-With constantly changing scenery I hoped memories of where we’d been and what we’d seen wouldn’t become clouded.
+With constantly changing scenery I hoped memories and sights wouldn’t become clouded.
 It was possible to take notes but reading or writing in the safari truck was difficult.
 The roads were so rough at times it was a bit like being on a roller coaster ride or inside a washing machine.
 Perhaps this was assurance that the primary focus of day-to-day safari life was being present in Africa, beholding all of its mysteries and magnificence.

-I learned to purchase local SIM cards for my iPhone and added data so the phone could become a personal hotspot for Internet access.
-When purchasing SIMs most countries require you to present your passport and register the card.
+I purchased local SIM cards for my iPhone and added data so the phone could become a personal hotspot for Internet access.
+When purchasing SIMs most African countries require you to present your passport and register the card.
 The somewhat intimidating process was worth it to connect to the Internet.

 Local SIMs solved one problem but not another – the time issue.
 We were moving all day and there was little or no opportunity to write.
-Many mornings we left camp at 6:00 a.m. or earlier and didn’t reach our destination until after dark.
-The pace was both exhilarating and grueling and at the end of the day I was in awe of my African surroundings and often bone-tired.
+Many mornings we left camp at 6:00 a.m., often earlier, and didn’t reach our destination until after dark.
+The pace was both exhilarating and grueling, and at the end of the day, I was in awe of my African surroundings and bone-tired.